-When selecting the diameter of the face milling tool, it is mainly considered that the power required by the tool should be within the power range of the machine tool, or it can be selected according to the diameter of the machine tool spindle.
+When selecting the diameter of the face milling tool, it is important to consider that the power required by the tool should fall within the range of the machine tool’s power capabilities.
+Alternatively, it can be selected based on the diameter of the machine tool’s spindle.

-The diameter of the face milling cutter can be selected according to D = 1.5d (d is the diameter of the spindle).
+One commonly used method for determining the diameter of the face milling cutter is to use the formula D = 1.5d, where d is the diameter of the spindle.

-In mass production, the tool diameter can also be selected according to 1.6 times of the cutting width of the workpiece.
+For mass production, the tool diameter can also be selected based on 1.6 times the width of the workpiece being cut.

-The selection of end milling cutter diameter shall mainly consider the requirements of workpiece processing size to ensure that the power required by the cutter is within the rated power range of the machine tool.
+The selection of the end milling cutter diameter should primarily consider the processing size requirements of the workpiece to guarantee that the cutter’s power requirements are within the rated power range of the machine tool.

-The diameter and width of the slot milling cutter shall be selected according to the size of the workpiece to be machined, and its cutting power shall be within the allowable power range of the machine tool.
+For slotting cutters, the diameter and width should be selected based on the size of the workpiece being machined, ensuring that the cutting power remains within the allowable power range of the machine tool.